The War on Normal People: The Truth About America’s Disappearing Jobs and Why Universal Basic Income Is Our Future

 College tuition has gone up exponentially, and people have had to take out increasingly large loans to pay for it.
 According to Yang, people in their twenties and thirties today have so much educational debt that they are increasingly unable to buy homes, start businesses, or take advantage of their salaries.

 One thing technology has given us is greater distraction.
 Yang argues that video games and social media are cheap, easily accessible, and built to draw you in.
 The decline in labor hours among young American men has been mirrored almost exactly by an increase in hours spent playing video games.
 Millions of American men in their 20s live with their parents and play video games 40 hours per week.
 In the short run, the instant satisfaction video games provide can make up for a lot of frustration and unhappiness in the rest of people’s lives.
-But as Yang argues, these distractions are ultimately unsatisfying, and they tend to lead to unhappiness later in life.
+Whilst this may be true for some people, a lot of people around the world have actually been making money from these video games.
+By using platforms, like Twitch, people can stream themselves playing these games live.
+They can, eventually, start making money.
+To do this, people would just need a computer and then they would have to find out where to get ps2 roms.
+That would allow them to play those PlayStation games from their computer.
+They can then stream them live and make some money.

 Yang points out many other serious problems that need to be fixed and that most American politicians are ignoring, but the one serious drawback of this book is that some readers might find it drawing their attention more to the severity of the problems Yang points out than to the promise of the solutions he suggests.
 This is unfortunate, because Yang is optimistic and offers serious and realistic solutions.